 Records still need to be kept for all purchases regardless of the procurement method used, including micro-purchases.
 Examples of solicitation documents for milk bids, along with other milk procurement resources, can be found on the Milk and Dairy Procurement web page.

 An online procurement training series for SFAs is available and includes the following topics:

 - Small Purchase Method

 As a reminder, all milk served and claimed in the SMP must be fat-free milk, low-fat (1%) milk, fat-free or low-fat lactose reduced milk, fat-free or low-fat lactose-free milk, fat-free or low-fat buttermilk, or fat-free or low-fat acidified milk.
-Fluid milk must be served and may be flavored or unflavored.
+Fluid milk must be served .
+It may be unflavored, or flavored for those in Kindergarten and older.
 There is no requirement that a variety be offered.

 Special Dietary Needs